bullhorn/rest-api-docs/source/includes/_datahub.md

 </table>

 ## EdsEntityTypeSchemaVersion
 Represents the structure of data for an Entity Type.
 This entity's name is represented as `entityTypeSchemaVersion` when making Data Hub API requests.
+See [POST / PUT /data-hub/entityTypeSchemaVersion](https://bullhorn.github.io/rest-api-docs/datahubref.html#post-put-data-hub-entitytypeschemaversion) section of Data Hub API for more details.

 <table>
     <colgroup>